The Credit Card Float

 How do you get out of it?

-Recognize that you have debt and may not be able to pay the card off in full.
+Once the Credit Card Payment figure is zero or positive, the next step is to recognize that you have debt and may not be able to pay the card off in full going forward.
 Commit to using the Credit Card Payment category to help you pay it off.

-Assign money for your upcoming expenses, and assign some money to the Credit Card Payment category.
-Always check the Credit Card Payment category before you make a payment—this may mean that you need to turn off automatic payments to the card.
+Assign money for your upcoming expenses and cover overspending.
+Prioritize cash spending and overspending first, then cover credit overspending if you have enough cash.
+If you've covered all your overspending and have money left over, assign some money to the Assigned column of the Credit Card Payment category.
+As you're working to get of the float, always check the Credit Card Payment category before you make a payment—this may mean that you need to turn off automatic payments to the card temporarily.